 The 59 km (37 miles) stretch of the England Coast Path (ECP) from Folkestone to Ramsgate is now open to the public.
 Coastal access rights came into force along this stretch of coast on 19 July 2016 by order of the Secretary of State.

-The alignment of the coast path will follow the original proposals along Richborough Wharf, with an alternative route used along Ramsgate Road, Sandwich during periods when the Wharf and an area north of Kingfisher Sluice are being used for commercial purposes incompatible with public access.
-The use of the alternative route will be reviewed after a period of 2 years.
+The alignment of the coast path will follow the original proposals along Richborough Wharf.
+An alternative route along Ramsgate Road, Sandwich is for use when the Wharf and an area north of Kingfisher Sluice are being used for commercial purposes incompatible with public access.
+There will be a review of the alternative route after 2 years.

 Stage of progress